ARTICLE I – NAME

 Section 5: Quorum.
 Fifty percent (50%) plus one (1) members of the Board shall constitute a quorum.

-Section 6: Mail Ballot.
+Section 6: Ballots.
 Action taken by a mail or electronic ballot of the members of the Board, in which at least a majority of such members, in writing, indicate themselves in agreement, shall constitute a valid action of the Board if reported at the next regular meeting of the Board.
 In the event of a tie vote the President will cast a second vote.

 Section 7: Vacancies.
 A vacancy in the membership of the Board, except in the office of President or President-Elect, shall be filled by appointment by the President, subject to approval by a majority vote of the remaining members of the Board, this Board-elected member to serve until the next annual election.